elletjies/2019-11-11-ttt-heidelberg/index.md

 <h3>Selection process:</h3>

-<p>Due to a limited seat (15 for The Carpentries Track, and 10 for ELIXIR Track), the registration will be accepted on the first-come-first-serve basis.</p>
+<p>Due to a limited seats (15 for The Carpentries Track, and 10 for ELIXIR Track), the registration will be accepted on the first-come-first-serve basis.</p>

 <h3>Course fee:</h3>